dpallot/simple-websocket-server/README.md

 def handleClose(): called when the endpoint is closed or there is an error

 def handleMessage(): gets called when there is an incoming message from the client endpoint
- - self.opcode: the WebSocket frame type (TEXT, BINARY, PING, PONG)
+ - self.opcode: the WebSocket frame type (STREAM, TEXT, BINARY)
  - self.data: bytearray payload or None if there was no payload
  - self.address: address port tuple of the endpoint
  - self.request: HTTP details from the WebSocket handshake (refer to BaseHTTPRequestHandler for its use)